Susan has been a Non-Executive Director of Lothian since 2015.

 Operations Director

-In the autumn of 2021, Willie was promoted to Lothian’s Head of Operations, placing him at the head of Lothian’s service delivery team overseeing a team of managers and supervisors responsible for nearly 1700 drivers.
-In 2022, Willie became Lothian’s interim Operations Director.
+In the autumn of 2021, Willie was promoted to Lothian’s Head of Operations, placing him at the head of Lothian’s service delivery team overseeing a team of managers and supervisors responsible for nearly 1900 drivers.
+In 2022, Willie became Lothian’s Operations Director.

 Colin Barnes